catseye/Schroedingers-Game-of-Life/README.md

 > But you don't suppose it's possible that
 > The *cat* made an observation?

-And here is "Schrödinger's Cat Extended Dance Mix":
+Oh, I do apologize.
+And I can't bear closing on such a sour note.
+So, here's

+### Schrödinger's Cat: Extended Dance Mix ###

 Carrying a live cat and a quantum boobytrap, you walk into a room, in which is a fellow experimenter and a table containing two open, empty boxes.